 GIS-based terrain path optimization

-The project is part of environmental informatics with strong emphasis on methodological development.
-The project seeks to investigate and implement methods for the determination of optimal movement paths in the cross-country terrain context by utilizing GIS-based terrain data.
-Several methods have already been developed and evaluated in the project, and they have been applied to planning of optimal forest inventory tours.
-Other prospective applications include nature tourism and location-based services (LBS).
-The project has received funding from the KIRSU graduate school and it has been carried out in co-operation with the Finnish Forest Research Institute (Metla).
-Contact persons: Harri Antikainen and Jarmo Rusanen
+The project sought to investigate and implement methods for the determination of optimal movement paths in the cross-country terrain context by utilizing GIS-based terrain data.
+Several methods were developed and evaluated in the project, and they have been applied to the planning of optimal forest inventory tours in co-operation with the former Finnish Forest Research Institute (Metla).

-TRACC project pages.
-The ESPON project TRACC aims at taking up and updating the results of existing studies on accessibility at the European scale, to extend the range of accessibility indicators by further indicators responding to new policy questions, to extend the spatial resolution of accessibility indicators and to explore the likely impacts of policies at the European and national scale to improve global, European and regional accessibility in the light of new challenges, such as globalisation, energy scarcity and climate change.
-The project of seven partners and six EU countries is led by Spiekermann & Wegener Urban and Regional Research (S&W).
-Contact persons: Ossi Kotavaara, Jarmo Rusanen and Harri Antikainen
+The aim of the TRACC was to build on the results of previous studies on accessibility at the European scale.
+More specifically, the purpose of the project was to 1) extend the range of accessibility indicators by further indicators responding to new policy questions, 2) improve the spatial resolution of accessibility indicators and 3) to explore the likely impacts of policies at the European and national scale to improve global, European and regional accessibility in respect of the new challenges, such as globalization, energy scarcity and climate change.
+The project of seven partners and six EU countries was led by Spiekermann & Wegener Urban and Regional Research (S&W).

 Regional well-being and health

 The research was carried out in co-operation with Institute of Health Sciences, Faculty of Medicine, University of Oulu.
 The aim of the project was to study regional well-being and health using population grid data and the Northern Finland Birth Cohort 1966 with GIS-based and statistical methods.

 Funding: Academy of Finland, Public Health Challenges Research Programme (SALVE)